cbuchart/operating_systems_lectures/notes/notes.md

 -   A calling thread must not own the mutex prior to calling `lock` or `try_lock`.

-In addition, a lock guard (`lock_guard` in C++11) is a mutex wrapper that provides a convenient mechanism for owning a mutex for the duration of a scoped block.
+In addition, a lock guard is a mutex wrapper that provides a convenient mechanism for owning a mutex for the duration of a scoped block.
+Starting in C++11 the language provide several different lock types, including [`lock_guard`](https://en.cppreference.com/w/cpp/thread/lock_guard) and [`unique_lock`](https://en.cppreference.com/w/cpp/thread/unique_lock) (in general prefer this one over the first).

 When a lock guard object is created, it attempts to take ownership of the mutex it is given.
 When control leaves the scope in which the lock guard object was created, the lock guard is destructed and the mutex is released.
+This is very useful for functions with a complex logic or with several exit points, and for those that must return a copy of the protected object.

 Example: